 I visited my own GP about my moods and feeling low, but before deciding to go on medication, I wanted to understand the link between depression and menopause more thoroughly.
 I was curious to understand why I had been so happy, motivated and healthy all my life, but hitting peri-menopause sent my moods and feelings of worthlessness into a tail-spin.
 From my work and studies about sport and exercise science over the years, I also knew that exercise is a recognised treatment for mild to moderate depression.
 But there is a big difference between the various types of exercise these days, so I also wanted to better understand the most beneficial exercise for women to engage in as they transition menopause that helps with mood and motivation, which Julie had also discovered was lost somewhere in her late 40’s.

-I spent hours and hours researching how depression manifests specifically in menopause (not clinical depression that is diagnosed differently in younger people), so here’s what I learnt:
+I spent hours and hours researching how depression manifests specifically in menopause (not clinical depression that is diagnosed differently), so here’s what I learnt:

 - When Hot Flushes are more than 5 an hour, our body overheats and becomes inflamed.
 This inflammation then exacerbates a decrease in SEROTONIN, which is your ‘happy hormone’.
 When oestrogen is lowering in menopause, serotonin follows it and decreases as well, but when we have too much of our chronic stress hormone called CORTISOL in our body, which has built up over time, then this causes more inflammation which disrupts serotonin levels even more.